 What is good and bad can differ from person to person.
 I realized that I need to listen to people, and value what they value, and not presume what's good for them.
 Taking away their agency may cause further suffering.
 Some patients are very kind and accept our offers, because they want to make us happy.
 That's why I created this kind of space -- to know what people value at the end, and to help them live peacefully until the last moment.

 Still, in Japan, talking about death and dying is very difficult, so I'm trying to find a space to talk about life values.
-It's important not to wait to have this conversation when the decline to death has advanced.
+It's important not to wait until the decline to death has advanced before having this conversation.
 Let's talk about how we want to die when we are healthy and have hope.
 Let's get used to talking about dying.
-Let's normalize it so when the last stage comes, we don't need to talk about it, and we will know how to best proceed and accept.
+Let's normalize it so when the last stage comes, we don't need to talk about it, and we will know how to best proceed and can accept it.

-There was this lady who had been living abroad for long time, and she got a call from her mom.
-Her mom was diagnosed with cancer so she came back.
+There was a woman who had been living abroad for long time.
+Then, her mom was diagnosed with cancer, so the woman came back home.
 She brought her mother to our hospice at the very last stage.
 This woman had enjoyed her time with her mother, but now her mother was unable to talk or move like before.
 She said, “My mother is losing her role as my mother, more and more each day, because she's unable to do things.
 She's unable to talk to me like my mother.
 Even if she can't do or say anything, my mother is my mother.
 I honor her and continue to love her for who she was to me.”

 If we are able to notice something that we didn’t notice yesterday, and if that happens every day, then there is a meaning to life.
 We can evolve until our last moment.

-This particular lady asked, “What is the meaning of my life?”
+This particular woman asked, “What is the meaning of my life?”

 She did not have that question the day before; and this new question brought meaning to her existence … We can learn more about ourselves every day until the last moment of our lives.
 Especially in a hospice, people are not able to do what they want to, and subsequently they feel like they're losing themselves.
 Also, they sometimes do not say what they want to say.

 Knowing yourself includes knowing the negative sides of yourself, or what we may think of as negative.
-For example, I may feel that letting people feed me is negative and makes me so rigid, but I need to accept it.
-When you are able to accept your weaknesses or a dark side and when the people who support you accept, true healing occurs, and this healing really helps you.
-If you can heal yourself by this kind of experience at the last stage of your life, you can die peacefully accepting yourself and loving yourself.
-Struggles can result in resolution.
+For example, I may feel that letting people feed me is negative, and that makes me rigid; but, I need to accept it.
+When you are able to accept your weaknesses or dark sides -- and when the people who support you accept them, too -- true healing occurs.
+This healing really helps you.
+If you can heal yourself by this kind of experience at the last stage of your life, you can die peacefully, with acceptance and love for yourself.
+Struggles can be resolved.
 We learn so much through struggles.
-We learn what we did not know when we didn't have the struggles.
+We learn what we did not know before the adversity appeared in our lives.
 We can come to thank the struggles for furthering the process of understanding ourselves.